Ra0to/zmk-config-glove80/README.md

 6. Flash the firmware to Glove80 according to the user documentation on the official Glove80 Glove80 Support website (linked above)

 Your keyboard is now ready to use.

+## TODO

+1. Rebind T1 keys.
+Variants: esc, tab, caps word, sticky shift, smart numpad.
+How to press double shift in rider?
+2. Check timings for a streak.
+3. Refactor config.
+Get rid of too much configuration.
+4. Try to build the config with mouse support.